The role of primes of good reduction in the Brauer--Manin obstruction: Ordinary case: examples

 \section{Ordinary case: examples}

-In this section we give examples of Brauer--Manin obstructions on K$3$ surfaces, defined over a number fields, that comes from primes of good ordinary reduction.
-Moreover, we prove that if $X$ is a Kummer K$3$ surface coming from a product of elliptic curves defined over $\Q$ with good ordinary reduction at the prime $2$ and full $2$-torsion defined over $\Q_2$, then $\br(X)[2]=\Ev_{-1}\br(X)[2]$ (cfr.
-Theorem~\ref{thm: Kummer}).
-This theorem proves what whose already claimed by Ieronymous after some computational evidences, see \cite[Remark~2.6]{ieronymou2023odd}.
+In this section we give examples on K$3$ surfaces defined over number fields, for which primes of good reduction play a role in the Brauer--Manin obstruction.
+We prove that if $X$ is a Kummer K$3$ surface coming from the product of elliptic curves defined over $\Q$ with good ordinary reduction at the prime $2$ and full $2$-torsion defined over $\Q_2$, then $\br(X)[2]=\Ev_{-1}\br(X)[2]$ (cf. Theorem~\ref{thm: Kummer}).
+This theorem proves what was already predicted by Ieronymou after some computational evidence, see \cite[Remark~2.6]{ieronymou2023odd}.